 If you went on to study A Levels or have a degree, then the subjects you specialised in should also give your CV a boost.
 If you are applying for a job in IT, then mention that you studied this at GCSE or A Level.
 If the job is in the creative sector, include that you have qualifications in creative subjects like media, graphic design or art.

-Reflect on your education and think about the skills and interests you developed while studying – there will be a lot more than you think!
+When writing a CV with no experience, reflect on your education and think about the skills and interests you developed while studying – there will be a lot more than you think!

 Extracurricular activities and hobbies